NIRCam WFSS Field of View

 Effective and full spectrum field of view figures

 The following plots illustrate the effective and full spectrum field of view for every available combination of grism and filters.
 Examples are shown of sources yielding spectra that fall outside, partially within, and fully within the LW detectors.
 Note the wider filters (e.g., F322W2) yield longer spectra and thus smaller full spectrum fields of view.
+Note that the coronagraph and pick off mirrors footprints are approximate.

 Observations with both grisms are useful to mitigate confusion from overlapping spectra.
 Complete spectra from both grisms are only obtained for sources within the optimal fields.

-Table 3 and Figure 14 report the optimal fields in modules A and B for the 12 NIRCam filters supported for WFSS.
+Table 3 and Figure 14 report estimates of the approximate optimal fields in modules A and B for the 12 NIRCam filters supported for WFSS.
 Each optimal field is a square with center coordinates and side length given in pixels.
 The area of each optimal field is expressed both as a fraction of the full detector area and in arcmin2.
 The wavelength range of each filter is given by λmin to λmax.

 Table 3.
 Optimal fields for NIRCam WFSS observations